sstone/amqp-client/README.md

 * amqp-client 1.1 is compatible with Scala 2.9.2 and Akka 2.0.5
 * amqp-client 1.1 is compatible with Scala 2.10.0 and Akka 2.1.0

+Support for Akka 2.2.0 is in progress (see

 ## Library design

 This is a thin wrapper over the RabbitMQ java client, which tries to take advantage of the nice actor model provided